aleisalem/Introspy-Android/README.md

 Blackbox tool to help understand what an Android application is doing at runtime and assist in the identification of potential security issues.

+I (Alei Salem) am currently using this extended version of introspy to monitor the runtime behavior of Android apps within the context of malware analysis and detection.

 Description
 -----------